 Photographing Wildflowers in Bali, Indonesia

 I spent the last couple of days of my stay touring around the island.
-The above photo features some wildflowers set amongst surrounding greenery.
+The photo at the top of this post features some wildflowers set amongst surrounding greenery.
 It's not my best picture from Bali, but it was the one that got me going again and, within an hour or so, I’d worked my way back to making good photos.
 You have to start somewhere and there’s nothing wrong with an occasional reset/reboot.

 Have You Lost Contact With Your Creative Self?

 Whenever you’re struggling with your own photography my advice is to get out and about: move your feet, breathe the air and enjoy the light.

 Other things that can help, particularly if the weather’s really bad, are watching beautifully crafted films, particularly if they bring a tear to the eye, and looking at art.
 Books are great, but visiting a significant gallery and experiencing the beauty of one of the Masters is hard to beat.